 The Chicago Daily Tribune wrote: “At last the pride of the Army air service, the Verville-Packard chasse biplane, has established its worth by romping ahead of thirty-four starters in the first Pulitzer trophy aeronautical race, held Thanksgiving day at Mitchel field, Mineola. . .
 Never in the history of official flying in America has a man traveled with such great velocity. . . .”

-Corliss C. Moseley rose to the rank of major.
-In 1924, he was assigned as the first commanding officer of the 115th Observation Squadron based at Clover Field, Santa Monica, California.
+Moseley enlisted as a private in the Signal Corps, U.S. Army, 20 August 1917.
+Following his graduation from the School of Military Aeronautics at Berkeley, California, he was commissioned a 1st lieutenant, 29 May 1918.
+Lieutenant Moseley was sent to France, and is credited with having shot down one enemy airplane.
+He was promoted to captain, 12 May 1919.
+Following World War I, the Air Service was reorganized and Moseley was appointed a 1st lieutenant, 1 July 1920.
+On 15 September 1924, Moseley was promoted to the rank of major.
+He was assigned as the first commanding officer of the 115th Observation Squadron based at Clover Field, Santa Monica, California.
 This was the first aviation unit of the California National Guard.
-Mosely left the military and in 1925, he founded Western Air Express at Los Angeles, which would become Western Airlines.
+Moseley left the military and in 1925, he founded Western Air Express at Los Angeles, which would become Western Airlines.